-Back in 2012, I drank a lot of Yerba Mate, then I forgot about it.
+Back in 2012, I drank a lot of Yerba Mate, but then I forgot about it.
 I enjoyed the taste.
 I enjoyed how it made me feel.
-For some reason I migrated back to my coffee habit.
+For some reason, I migrated back to my coffee habit.

 Perhaps it’s because I lived in Seattle for so long.
-Coffee is life in the Pacfiic Northwest.
+Coffee is life in the Pacific Northwest.
 Seattle is the birthplace of Starbucks after all.

 The past few weeks have been different.
 I made the switch from drinking coffee to drinking Yerba Mate.
 This doesn’t mean I’ve sworn off coffee.
 I still plan to drink it on occasion.

 However, I’m glad I rediscovered Yerba Mate.
-I hope you give a try as well.
+I hope you give it a try as well.

 Why I Switched From Coffee To Yerba Mate

-When I feel great I do better work, am happier and much more pleasant to be around.
+When I feel great, I do better work, am happier and am much more pleasant to be around.
 Why don’t I feel great?